kazuma0606/rust-plactice-repo/command.md

-cargo new plactice --vcs none
+cargo new section1-3 --vcs none